trevp/tripledh/tripledh.md

 The signature algorithm should be secure when the same keypair is used for (EC)DH and signatures.
 An example is a Schnorr signature such as [Curve25519-Signatures][] where all hash functions in the KDF and signature can be modelled as different random oracles.

-The KDF should use a collision-resistant hash to "extract" a key from its inputs, then use a PRF to "expand" the key into session keys.
-The recommended KDF is [HKDF][] using SHA256 or SHA512 with no salt, and the `info` variable containing a constant specific to the protocol.
+The KDF should use a collision-resistant cryptographic hash function to "extract" a key from its inputs, then use a PRF to "expand" the key into session keys.
+The recommended KDF is [HKDF][] using SHA256 or SHA512 with a constant or absent salt, and the `info` variable containing a constant specific to the protocol.

 3.2.
 Identity binding
 --